GreenDelta/openLCA2-manual/src/res_analysis/res_analysis_groups.md

 ![](../media/analysis_groups_5.png)

-The chosen colours are then visible in the model graph respective to the group.
+The chosen colors are then visible in the model graph respective to the group.

 ![](../media/analysis_groups_6.png)

-After saving the work, you can perform the calculation and view the group analysis results in the “analysis groups” tab below of the results window.
+After saving the work, you can perform the calculation and view the group analysis results in the “analysis groups” tab below the results window.
 You can also investigate results contribution per flow and impact categories as seen in the lower side of the window.
-You can click on any impact category and copy paste the entire table of impact assessment results into excel.
+Further, you can click on any impact category and copy-paste the entire table of impact assessment results into Excel.

 ![](../media/analysis_groups_7.png)

-If you selected the EN 15804 module group initially or followed such structure, it's also possible create an EPD by clicking on the EPD icon at the top right of the window.
+If you selected the EN15804 module group initially or followed such a structure, it's also possible to directly create an EPD by clicking on the EPD icon at the top right of the window.
 A pop-up window will appear, where you can click "OK".

 ![](../media/analysis_groups_8.png)